Last updated: June 2026

 Any SaaS company on an average uses 350+ integrations.
-While SaaS unicorns use 2000+ integrations, a new startup also uses 15+ integrations on average.
+The number scales with company size and maturity — established SaaS platforms tend to maintain integration catalogs in the thousands, while even early-stage startups typically launch with a baseline set of integrations covering common categories like CRM, billing, and communication tools.
 What is common to all SaaS companies is the increasing number of integrations they are using.
-To facilitate a faster time to market and increased data/ information exchange, quality SaaS integrations have become a go-to for almost all businesses.
+To facilitate a faster time to market and increased data/information exchange, quality SaaS integrations have become a go-to for almost all businesses.

 However, when it comes to building, deploying and maintaining SaaS integrations, companies tend to get overwhelmed by the costs involved, engineering expertise needed, security concerns, among others.

-If you are interested to learn more about the types, trends, and forecast of SaaS integrations, download our State of SaaS integration: 2023 report
+If you are interested to learn more about the types, trends, and forecast of SaaS integrations, read our State of SaaS integration: 2026 report.

 Which integration stage are you at?